-A closely related strategy focuses on rescuing abandoned compounds.
-These are compounds that for-profit companies researched and developed safety and efficacy data for, but ultimately abandoned before completing development and attaining regulatory approval, typically due to concerns over low profitability.
+A closely related strategy focuses on rescuing abandoned compounds for which data demonstrate safety and efficacy, but which for-profit companies do not complete development and regulatory approval due to anticipated low profitability.
 This market gap presents opportunities for nonprofit pharmaceutical companies.
-In one example, the nonprofit Tutela Pharmaceutical executed an exclusive license agreement for a compound that was abandoned by a for-profit company after the completion of phase 1 and 2 clinical trials.
+In one example, Tutela Pharmaceutical executed an exclusive license agreement for a compound that was abandoned by a for-profit company after the completion of phase 1 and 2 clinical trials.

-Another market gap of interest to nonprofit pharmaceutical companies is increasing access to drugs for underserved populations by prioritizing diversity in clinical trials to ensure generalizability of evidence.
+Another market gap of interest to nonprofit pharmaceutical companies is increasing access to drugs to underserved populations by prioritizing diversity in clinical trials to ensure generalizability of evidence.
 For example, Medicines360 sponsored a phase 3 clinical trial for the first hormonal IUD that prioritized diversity in the enrollment of clinical trial participants.
-The company generated safety and efficacy evidence for women of all races, women who had never given birth, overweight or obese women, and women with sexually treated infections-something that wasn't done for hormonal IUDs that were available on the market at the time.
-10 The environmental scan identified a study that concluded that patients at a Title X clinic experienced increased uptake and decreased average payments after the introduction of Medicines360's hormonal IUD.
-67 This was the only example we identified of a nonprofit pharmaceutical company successfully developing and commercializing a branded medical product for the U.S. market.
+Unlike the hormonal IUD that was already available on the market at the time, this nonprofit pharmaceutical company generated safety and efficacy evidence for women of all races, women who had never given birth, overweight or obese women, and women with sexually treated infections in the United States.
+The environmental scan identified a study that concluded that patients at a Title X clinic experienced increased uptake and decreased average payments after the introduction of the hormonal IUD.
+This was the only example we identified of a nonprofit pharmaceutical company successfully developing and commercializing a branded medical product for the U.S. market.
 While this nonprofit pharmaceutical company retained ownership of the NDA, commercialization of the medical product occurred through a licensing agreement with a for-profit company.
-In exchange for licensing the intellectual property of the nonprofit ix It is worth noting that NIH's National Center for Advancing Translational Sciences created a drug repurposing program intended to facilitate sharing of data and other resources for scientists and others interested in repurposing drugs.
-See https://sites.google.com/ncats.nih.gov/therapeutic-repurposing/home.

-pharmaceutical company, the for-profit company committed to prioritizing commercialization of the hormonal IUD, paid an upfront payment and milestone payments, and paid continuous royalties on units sold, which are non-taxable because they are not classified as unrelated business income.
+In exchange for licensing the intellectual property of the nonprofit pharmaceutical company, the for-profit pharmaceutical company committed to prioritize commercializing the hormonal IUD, paid an upfront payment, as well as milestone payments, and continuous royalties on units sold, which are non-taxable because they are not classified as unrelated business income.
 Retaining ownership of the license allowed Medicines360 to maintain ownership of the drug and reinvest in R&D to identify new indications.
 Stakeholders noted that entry by Medicines360 for an underserved market spurred additional investment and development of new products by for-profit companies.
-Other strategies that nonprofit pharmaceutical companies have adopted to launch their products include creating wholly owned for-profit subsidiaries, entering into partnerships with PBCs, or selling the license to a for-profit pharmaceutical company.
+Other strategies that nonprofit pharmaceutical companies have adopted to launch their products include creating wholly owned for-profit subsidiaries, partnerships with PBCs, or selling the license to a for-profit pharmaceutical company.
 However, as noted above, these types of partnerships or business structures have the potential to undermine their credibility regarding transparency in drug pricing.